micro-manager/micro-manager.github.io/_pages/SpectralLMM5.md

 LMM5 provides a uniform interface in all these situations.

-The LMM5 comes with either a serial or USB interface port (newer models will have both). &lt;INCLUDE Note text="As of Micro-Manager version 1.4.15 (9/6/2013), you can use the USB interface.
+The LMM5 comes with either a serial or USB interface port (newer models will have both). &lt;include notice icon="info" content="As of Micro-Manager version 1.4.15 (9/6/2013), you can use the USB interface.
 No driver installation is needed.
 In the Hardware Configuration Wizard, select the LMM5-Hub device.
 The drop-down menu in the "Value" column next to the "Port"